-There are two easy ways to help get more performance out of a turbocharged car.
+There are two easy ways to get more performance out of a turbocharged car.

-That is making it easier for air to get in and easier for air to get out.
-On this new 10th generation Honda Civics the best place to start is with a performance cold air intake and downpipe.
+Make it easier for air to get in and make it easier for air to get out.
+On this new 10th generation Honda Civic the best place to start is with a performance cold air intake and downpipe.
 Both of these items are readily available, easy to install, and give some great bang for the buck.

-We designed our CAI to be a straight and easy to use drop in with no tuning required.
+We designed our CAI to be a straight and easy INSTALL with no tuning required.

-All the hardware and parts needed are included in the kit and this is the only cold air system on the market that will work on Canadain model cars with no alterations.
+All the hardware and parts needed are included in the kit and this is the only cold air system on the market that will work on the Canadian model cars with no alterations.
 In the Canadian model Civics, the windshield washer reservoir is located in the lower left front fender.
 This space is where the filter element for a typical cold air intake system is placed.
-Because of this, you cannot run a CAI on a CAD Civic unless you relocate the entire bottle and hose to the other side of the car.
-To help ease the pain and make for a seamless install we designed this kit to work with this in mind.
+Because of this, you cannot run a CAI on a Canadian Civic unless you relocate the bottle to the other side of the car.
+We designed this kit with this in mind.

 Our downpipe uses an 80mm bellmouth opening which is the largest on the market.